Compensatory strategies are similar to “shortcuts” for patients with range of motion, strength, or coordination problems after stroke.

-If a stroke survivor eats with her left hand, when normally she holds a utensil with her right hand, she is using a compensation strategy.
+If a stroke survivor eats with her left hand, when normally she holds a utensil with her right hand, she is using a compensation strategy to finish a meal.

 Sometimes compensation is necessary for carrying out the activities of daily living and ensuring safety.
 But many patients reach a “tipping point” where compensation gets in the way of recovery.